 For cheap accommodation in Tokyo or Kyoto, feel free to read these blog posts:

 If you’re looking to get the best deals possible, ensure that your travel dates aren’t set near Golden Week or Obon.
 The further you can stay away from those big summer dates, the better!

-Summer in Japan Pros #5 – Good match with summer holidays
+Pro #5 – Good match with summer holidays

 Not only are there tons of awesome things to see and do in Japan during the summer, but the season itself happens to match up with many holidays in various countries that enable travelers to visit the country!
 This is especially true for college students or parents with children still attending school, as summer breaks allow for extended vacations for many travelers.
 Instead of lounging around at home, consider using your vacation time to explore glorious Japan!